 Chair Kyle noted that there are vendors that don’t open, open late, or close early, and in many cases there are no hours of operation on the permit.
 He noted we should establish something reasonable in order to provide service to the public.

-Joel noted that this is really important because we have facilities that used to be good but are disintegrating and if we keep allowing people to open whenever they feel like it, we will start losing facilities and give building management really good reasons to have us.
+Joel noted that this is really important because we have facilities that used to be good but are disintegrating and if we keep allowing people to open whenever they feel like it, we will start losing facilities and give building management really good reasons not to have us.
 He asked BEP Manager Kat if she had any written policy.

 She responded this is something that should go to committee and be discussed, but noted that informally they’re looking at 7:00 a.m. to 3:00 p.m. for state and county buildings that have regular work hours.